localline/QA-Automation-Specialist-Challenge/README.md

 1. Fork the repository to your personal github account.
 2. Using the automation tool of your choice, `e.g. Selenium, Cypress, Playwright`, showcase how you would test this app.
 All scripts should be saved in the `tests` directory.
 3. Any bugs encountered should be recorded in whichever convention you prefer and included in this repository.
 4. Once you've completed the work, push it to your forked repository, and submit a pull request to this repository.
+Please email us with a link to your pull request once completed.

 ## Evaluation Criteria